-Cha was born in Marsh Harbour and has lived in Abaco for over 30 years.
-She also lived in California, and graduated from California Polytechnic University at San Luis Obispo.
-Cha returned to The Bahamas in 1985 and managed the Abaco Inn, a small resort in Hope Town until 1990.
+Cha was born in Abaco, moved to California at age 11 and graduated from California Polytechnic University at San Luis Obispo.
+She returned to The Bahamas in 1985 and managed the Abaco Inn, a small resort in Hope Town, until 1990.
 During this time, she became involved with Friends of the Environment, where she served as President in the early years of the organization.
+Cha is a NAUI certified scuba diver, loves being near the ocean and is dedicated to sharing awareness on the importance of conservation.
+She also serves as a Board Member of the Bahamas Caves Research Foundation, is an Advisory Board Member of PERC (Preservation - Environment – Recreation – Community), and is the Institutional Animal Care and Use Committee Chair for the Bahamas Marine Mammal Research Organisation.

 A 9th generation Hope Town resident, Olivia has a Bachelor of Science in Marine Biology from Florida Institute of Technology and a Master of Arts in Zoology with a concentration in environmental education and conservation through the Global Field Program at Miami University of Ohio.
 (View her Master’s portfolio of work).
 Olivia is passionate about conserving the environment for future generations of Bahamians and has been instrumental in partnerships that led to the designation of four protected areas in Abaco, building FRIENDS' education efforts, and developing and managing community conservation projects.
 In the early years of the organization, Olivia was one of FRIENDS' first student members.